Bachelor of Arts in Political Science

+Political science majors in the College of Liberal Arts will learn how governments interact with individuals or other governments and examine the results of those interactions.
 Students choose courses from five areas of study: American government and politics, comparative government and politics, political theory, international relations, and public administration and public policy.
-As they progress through the major, they develop writing and critical thinking skills as well as a better understanding of the world around them.
+As they progress through the major, they develop writing and critical thinking skills, as well as a better understanding of the world around them.

 Political science majors have gone on to careers in all levels of government, including working for the governor or U.S. senators and even running for office themselves.
-After graduation, students may also go into teaching, work for a multinational corporation or attend graduate or law school.
+After graduation, students also may go into teaching, work for a multinational corporation or attend graduate or law school.

 - Comparative government and politics

 - Political theory

 - Public administration and public policy

 The Department of Political Science at the University of Nevada, Reno also offers a minor in political science.
 Students can choose to study from four interest subjects: general, foreign affairs, public administration and public policy, and American government.